thriveweb/davis-legal/content/pages/areas.md

 iconList:
   left:
     - content: >-
-        Actions against professionals often involves special legal knowledge and complex factual circumstances.
+        Actions against professionals often involve special legal knowledge and complex evidence.
 Robert has considerable experience in this specialist area of the law and regularly represents clients in actions involving legal, medical, financial and other types of professional negligence.
       icon: /images/uploads/icon-medical.svg
       title: 'Legal, Medical & Financial Professional Negligence Litigation'
     - content: >-